-SUMP's gender and social inclusion analysis is the game changer in mobility
+The SUMP's gender and social inclusion analysis was a game changer in mobility

-The gender and social inclusion analysis has revealed the problematic situation women, children, and the elderly had to deal with to move around the city.
-By showing the situation, mobility agents became aware of the need to implement changes in the mobility system to serve citizens better.
-The public transport debate moved from funding to effective services.
+The gender and social inclusion analysis revealed the problematic situation women, children, and the elderly had to deal with to move around the city.
+By showing the situation, mobility agents became aware of the need to implement changes in the mobility system to better serve citizens.
+The public transport debate hereby moved from funding to effective services.

-Expectations must be continuously managed when developing the SUMP
+Expectations must be continuously managed when implementing Ambato's Mobility Master Plan

-When the SUMP development is underway, the public (directly involved in mobility and citizen stakeholders) demands information.
-The municipality and SUMP consultants must have a strategy to communicate the process and moderate expectations that rise spontaneously if not managed.
+During the implementation of the Mobility Master Plan, which will contain the SUMP, the public- who is directly involved in mobility- and citizen stakeholders, will demand information.
+The municipality must design a strategy to communicate the process and moderate expectations that rise spontaneously if not managed.
 It is crucial to maintain regular communication with the media.

-Highlights in the past year
+Highlights from the past year